-Sumer was the southernmost region of ancient Mesopotamia (modern-day Iraq and Kuwait) which is generally considered the cradle of civilization.
-The name comes from Akkadian, the language of the north of Mesopotamia, and means “land of the civilized kings.”
-Sumer is recognized as the birthplace of many of the "firsts" of civilization, including writing.
+Sumer was the southernmost region of ancient Mesopotamia (modern-day southern Iraq and parts of Kuwait), which has long been considered the cradle of civilization.
+The name comes from Akkadian, the language of the north of Mesopotamia, and means "land of the civilized kings."
+Sumer is recognized as the birthplace of many of the 'firsts' of civilization, including writing and the development of the city.

 More about: SumerDefinition